dendronhq/dendron-site/vault/dendron.topic.references.md

 `^whole-list`, `^whole-table`, and `^1234` reference the blocks they are attached to.
 Lists are special though, `^second-item` only references the list item it is next to.

-### Block Links
+#### Block Links

+Block Anchors can also be used as links.
 A block link has the following format.
 It is created in a note that is referencing a piece of text.
 When navigating the link, users should be taken to the block anchor.

 ```
 [[somelink#^1234]]